Brainchip-Inc/akida_examples/doc/user_guide/aee.rst

     model.map(device)

-Please be aware however that some errors may be raised when mapping the model if some hardware incompatibilities are detected.

-Once the model has been mapped, the inference happens on the hardware, and not on the host CPU.
+When mapping a model on a device, the information related to the layers and related variables are processed in such way that the selected device can perform an inference.
+If the Model contains layers that are not hardware compatible or is too big to fit on the device, it will be split in multiple sequences.

+The number of sequences, program size for each and how they are mapped are included in the ``Model`` `.summary() <../api_reference/aee_apis.html#akida.Model.summary>`__ output after it has been mapped on a device.

 Advanced Mapping Details and Hardware Devices Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When mapping a model on a device, the information related to the layers and related variables are processed in such way that the selected device can perform an inference.
-If the model to be programmed is too big to fit on the device, the ``Model`` `.map() <../api_reference/aee_apis.html#akida.Model.map>`__ might create more than one "sequence".
-When inference methods are used, each sequence will be chain loaded on the device to process the given input.
-Sequences can be obtainer using the ``Model`` `.sequences() <../api_reference/aee_apis.html#akida.Model.sequences>`__ property, that will return a list of sequence objects.
+Calling ``Model`` `.map() <../api_reference/aee_apis.html#akida.Model.map>`__ might create more than one "sequence".
+In this case, when inference methods are used, each sequence will be chain loaded on the device to process the given input.
+Sequences can be obtained using the ``Model`` `.sequences() <../api_reference/aee_apis.html#akida.Model.sequences>`__ property, that will return a list of sequence objects.
 The program used to load one sequence can be obtained programmatically.